Signs Your Toddler Is Not Autistic

 Babies who show interest in people indicate healthy social development as well as strong cognitive abilities such as memory recall and recognition skills- they recognize familiar faces!
 Infants may show interest in people by following them with their eyes or turning towards the direction where someone spoke from.

-In conclusion, while every child develops at his/her pace, It's essential to keep an eye on your baby's developmental progress during the first few months of life closely- especially when it comes to critical milestones like making eye contact, responding to sounds/voices, smiling/laughing socially reaching for objects and showing interest in people around them- all these positive signs suggest normal infant development.
+In conclusion, while every child develops at their pace, It's essential to keep an eye on your baby's developmental progress during the first few months of life closely- especially when it comes to critical milestones like making eye contact, responding to sounds/voices, smiling/laughing socially reaching for objects and showing interest in people around them- all these positive signs suggest normal infant development.

 Can Toddlers Show Signs of Autism But Not Be Autistic?